cau-se/theodolite/README.md

 * The source code of Theodolite's SLO checkers are located in [`slo-checker`](slo-checker).
 * The documentation, which is hosted on [theodolite.rocks](https://www.theodolite.rocks), is located in [`docs`](docs).

+## Contributing

+We are happy to accept any kind of contributions to Theodolite.
+This includes reporting any issues you find using Theodolite, bug fixes and improvements as well as integrating your research within the project.

+See our website to [start contributing](https://www.theodolite.rocks/development/).

 ## How to Cite

 If you use Theodolite, please cite